Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

 \subsection{Mechanism Isolation: CoT Control}

-To distinguish reasoning-length effects from decomposition effects, we ran 200 items (TruthfulQA, BBQ, AI Factual Recall) through a chain-of-thought scaffold on five models that elicits extended reasoning without decomposing the task or stripping MC options.
-CoT uses the same system prompt, answer format, and MC options as the direct condition.
-Only a reasoning-elicitation prefix differs (Table~\ref{tab:cot}).
+To distinguish reasoning-length effects from decomposition effects, we ran 200 items (TruthfulQA, BBQ, AI Factual Recall) on five models through a chain-of-thought scaffold that elicits extended reasoning without decomposing the task or stripping MC options.
+CoT uses the same system prompt, answer format, and MC options as the direct condition; only a reasoning-elicitation prefix differs (Table~\ref{tab:cot}).

-All five models show neutral-to-positive CoT effects ($-0.4$ to $+5.5$~pp), confirming that extended reasoning per se does not harm safety.
-CoT preserves safety while map-reduce degrades it by $-5.5$ to $-30.0$~pp on the same items, isolating task fragmentation and MC option loss in the role of operative mechanism: chain length does not explain the gap.
+Across all five models, the CoT effect lies in the range $-0.4$ to $+5.5$~pp; extended reasoning per se does not harm safety.
+On the same items, map-reduce loses $-5.5$ to $-30.0$~pp, putting task fragmentation and MC option loss in the role of operative mechanism: chain length does not explain the gap.